zullicm/react-hooks-fetch-crud-lab/README.md

-# React Fetch CRUD Lab
+# Putting it All Together: React Fetch CRUD Lab

+## Learning Goals

+- Use the `useEffect` hook to fetch data from an API
+- Use event handlers with `fetch` to send data to an API
+- Update state after receiving data from an API

+## Introduction

 We're going to continue working on our quiz app, this time from the administrative side of things!
 We want our quizmasters to be able to view, add,